Leaflet/Leaflet/CONTRIBUTING.md

 ### Considerations for Accepting Patches

-While we happily accept patches, we're also commited to keeping Leaflet simple, lightweight and blazingly fast.
+While we happily accept patches, we're also committed to keeping Leaflet simple, lightweight and blazingly fast.
 So bugfixes, performance optimizations and small improvements that don't add a lot of code are much more likely to get accepted quickly.